TrudeEH/TrudeLand2/README.md

   - Edit: `~/dotfiles/configs/waybar/config`
   - Info: The CPU temp is read from `/sys/class/hwmon/hwmonX/temp1_input`.
 Change the 'X' value to match your CPU's sensor.

-If an update changes a dependency, run `setup.sh` again.
 ## Components
 - **Terminal**: foot
 - **Window Manager**: hyprland